SpineML/debian_packaging/README.md

 SpineML-2-BRAHMS - Some scripts which take the SpineML output of SpineCreator and generate and compile C++ code which forms the components which BRAHMS executes.

+These scripts have been developed on Seb's laptop and are currently Seb-specific, meaning that if you want to run them, you'll have to review them to change from using Seb's signing keys to your own as well as other changes that I can't think of at the moment.

+The scripts are intended to run from:

+~/greenbrain/debian_packaging

+with the SpineCreator and SpineML_2_BRAHMS git repos checked out in:

+~/greenbrain/

+That is - checkout everything in ~/greenbrain.

+Now cd into ~/greenbrain/debian_packaging/brahms and run the package.sh script.
+You'll have to install a number of Debian developer packages, including pbuilder.

+Review the script first as it isn't going to work first time!